-COSTA RICA SAFARI TOURS HIGHLIGHTS
+COSTA RICA SAFARI HIGHLIGHTS

 Active volcanoes, natural hot springs and lush rain and cloud forests